A Case for Dedicated Sourcing and Screening

 With dedicated Sourcing and Selection augmentation, each of these TA teams can double their productivity based on the time it takes for these functions, have access to more top tier passive candidates, and have much more time to dedicate to all of the other necessary functions of a successful TA organization in support of the business.

 Sound like a value-add?
 I am a believer and many of the companies I work with are, too.
-Reach out today to learn how MATRIX On-Demand Recruiting Services can provide dedicated screening for your organization.
+Reach out today to learn how MATRIX Rapid Scale Recruiting can provide dedicated screening for your organization.